White House Farm Primary School RE Curriculum Overview

 Discovery RE is written as a universal core curriculum provision for all children.
 Inclusivity is part of its philosophy.
 Teachers will tailor each enquiry to meet the needs of the children in their classes.
 To support this differentiation, many enquiries suggest creative learning activities that allow children to choose the media with which they work and give them scope to work to their full potential.
 To further help teachers differentiate for children in KS1 and 2 classes with special educational needs, each enquiry has level exemplars for the full range likely for that age group, allowing children to evidence levels from L1 to L5.

-For further information regarding the teaching of RE at White House Farm Primary School, please follow the link to the schools RE Policy.
+For further information regarding the teaching of RE at White House Farm Primary School, please contact the school office to arrange a meeting with the school's RE Subject Leader.